ryanatkn/gro/src/project/buildConfig.md

 ```

 Here's an example for a project that creates both server and client builds
-with a legacy client fallback:
+with a second client optimized for mobile browsers:

 ```jsonc
 {